ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 For this purpose, your fuzzer will begin with seed inputs, and generate new inputs by mutating previous inputs.
 It will use output from previous rounds of test as _feedback_ to direct future test generation.
-You will use the code coverage metrics you saw in Lab 2 to help select interesting inputs for your fuzzer to mutate.
+You will use the code coverage metrics you saw in `lab2` to help select interesting inputs for your fuzzer to mutate.

 ### Setup